 How much will a wedding in Vietnam cost?

 This is a tough one.
 Like any wedding - it's easy to blow the budget - even if you decide to get married in Vietnam.
 You do receive more for your hard-earned cash having a wedding here - it's simply a matter of how much of that cash you want to spend.

 It's almost impossible to put a definitive "price" on a wedding in Vietnam.
-Your wedding day is one of the most significant days in your life.
-Every couple has their own ideas and expectations about what their dream wedding "looks like".
-That is obviously reflected in how much you will pay for your dream.
+Your wedding day is one of the most significant days of your life.
+Every couple has their ideas and expectations about what their dream wedding "looks like".
+That is reflected in how much you will pay for your dream.

 Couples have celebrated their nuptials on the beach with two or three friends for as little as USD$2,000 (with a simple arch, a photographer, hair and makeup artist and a meal) - while others have spent over USD$100,000 on their once in a lifetime wedding extravaganza.
 I've put together a guide on how much you can expect to pay for a wedding in Vietnam to give you a place to start!